Water and Salt - Balanced Intake

 The balance of the two oceans in our body is achieved by (1) drinking enough water daily, (2) adding a moderate amount of natural salt to our diet, and (3) eating a variety of potassium-rich fruits and vegetables.

-Batmanghelidj recommends drinking half your body weight in ounces of clean water and adding one-fourth teaspoon of unrefined natural salt to each quart of drinking water.
+Batmanghelidj recommends drinking half your body weight in ounces of clean water each day and dissolving about 1/8 teaspoon of unrefined natural salt on your tongue before each 16 ounces of water that you drink.

-Some people don’t like the taste of water and salt and thus prefer to just add the natural salt to food.
+Some people don't like the taste of salt on the tongue and thus prefer to just add the natural salt to food or to water.
 This may be sufficient for some people, some of the time.

-However, more salt is needed during hot weather and after exercising.
+However, more salt is needed during hot weather and after exercising since we lose excess electrolytes through sweating.

-I highly recommend drinking water and salt after exercise, not only for hydration purposes but to replenish electrolytes in the body.
+After exercise, I highly recommend dissolving a pinch of natural salt on your tongue, followed by 12 to 16 ounces of filtered water, not only for hydration purposes but to replenish electrolytes in the body.

 With a little self-awareness, you will begin to intuitively know how to maintain the water and salt balance in your body.

 Caution: These salt intake recommendations are for unrefined natural salt only, not refined salt.
 See definitions below.
-If you have been told to restrict your salt intake, consult with your health practitioner before increasing it.
+If you have been told to restrict your salt intake or if you have a serious health condition, consult with your health practitioner before increasing your water or salt intake.

 The Problem with Refined Salt